Dream job: Harley-Davidson interns get a free motorcycle - Philly

 The Milwaukee-based motorcycle maker says it will teach the interns how to ride, compensate them for their work and travels, and let them keep their motorcycles.
 Harley-Davidson says it's looking for those that have the ability to create content on the fly, are creative and have the talent to take great photos and fun videos.

-Applicants must be 18 years older and looking to pursue a career in social media.
+Applicants must be 18 years or older and looking to pursue a career in social media.